-Statement Description Tags acl Assigns a symbolic name to an address match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. zone, server allow-notify Defines an addaress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. query continuos on novi pago
+Statement Description Tags acl Assigns a symbolic name to an address match list. server algorithm Defines the algorithm to be used in a key clause. security all-per-second Limits UDP responses of all kinds. query allow-new-zones Controls the ability to add zones at runtime via rndc addzone. server, zone allow-notify Defines an addaress_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. transfer